eligundry/salt.eligundry.com/README.md

 ## OpenVPN

-Here's how to add a client to the OpenVPN server, which is powered by Docker [`kylemanna/docker-openvpn`][3].
+Here's how to add a client to the OpenVPN server, which is powered by Docker and [`kylemanna/docker-openvpn`][3].

 ```sh
 $ export OVPN_DATA='/opt/openvpn'